antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/readme.md

 <a href="https://www.nuget.org/packages/RabbitMQ.Client.Core.DependencyInjection/" alt="NuGet package"><img src="https://img.shields.io/nuget/v/RabbitMQ.Client.Core.DependencyInjection.svg" /></a><br/>
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/f688764d2ba340099ec50b74726e25fd)](https://app.codacy.com/app/AntonyVorontsov/RabbitMQ.Client.Core.DependencyInjection?utm_source=github.com&utm_medium=referral&utm_content=AntonyVorontsov/RabbitMQ.Client.Core.DependencyInjection&utm_campaign=Badge_Grade_Dashboard)<br/>

-This repository contains the library that provides functionality for wrapping [RabbitMQ.Client](https://github.com/rabbitmq/rabbitmq-dotnet-client) code and adding it in your application via dependency injection mechanism.
+This repository contains the library that provides functionality for wrapping [RabbitMQ.Client](https://github.com/rabbitmq/rabbitmq-dotnet-client) code and adding it in your application via the dependency injection mechanism.

 ## Usage

-This section contains only example of basic usage of the library.
+This section contains only an example of a basic usage of the library.
 You can find the [detailed documentation](./docs/index.md) in the docs directory where all functionality fully covered.

 ### Producer

-To produce messages in the RabbitMQ queue you have to go through the routine of configuring RabbitMQ connection and exchanges.
+To produce messages in the RabbitMQ queue you have to go through the routine of configuring a RabbitMQ connection and exchanges.
 In your `Startup` file you can do it simply calling couple methods in a fluent-Api way.

 ```c#
 public static IConfiguration Configuration { get; set; }